- Must visit

 Best time to book 14 days |

-Discover the best of Las Vegas — top attractions, local food, transport tips, budget advice, and currency essentials.
-Plan your perfect Las Vegas trip today.
+Discover the best of Las Vegas, NV — top attractions, local food, transport tips, budget advice, and currency essentials.
+Plan your perfect Las Vegas, NV trip today.

-Historic old-school steakhouse known for prime rib, classic tableside service, and a vintage Vegas atmosphere.
+Classic old-school steakhouse in Circus Circus, famed for prime rib, steaks, and a vintage Las Vegas atmosphere.

 Find answers to the most common questions about traveling from Boston, MA to Las Vegas, NV by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Las Vegas, NV, this guide helps you travel smarter and with confidence.